 To protect this vital region, BCI and local partners have trained, equipped and supported monitoring teams and established conservation centers.
 BCI is now working to expand this effort with community development and livelihood programs to empower local people who are working diligently to protect bonobos.

-Likongo is another conservation area created by local Congolese residents who were inspired by Kokolopori.
 Jean Gaston Ndombasi, leader of local NGO Début Likongo, has been instrumental in organizing eco-guard and tracker efforts in Likongo.
 Thanks to his leadership, eighteen Likongo residents are monitoring three bonobo groups.
-They have shown remarkable dedication, working for the past two years on a completely volunteer basis.
+They have shown remarkable dedication, working on a completely volunteer basis.
+Community conservation programs in progress include pisciculture (fish farming), animal husbandry, and a dispensary.
 We are seeking funding to provide this community with more formal support.